italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

 -----------------------------

-The Relying Party MUST create a Request Object in the form of a signed JWT and it MUST provide it to the Wallet Instance through an HTTP URL (request URI).
+The Relying Party MUST create a Request Object in the form of a signed JWT and MUST provide it to the Wallet Instance through an HTTP URL (request URI).
-The HTTP URL points to the web resource where the signed request object is available for download.
+The HTTP URL points to the web resource where the signed Request Object is available for download.
 The URL parameters contained in the Relying Party response, containing the request URI, are described in the Table below.